wolfbrthr/EraWithOracle/deploy_oracle/deploy_oracle.rst

 Source Oracle VM
 ++++++++++++++++++++++

-**In this lab you will deploy a Oracle VM, by cloning a source Oracle 19c Source VM.
-This VM will act as a master image to create a profile for deploying additional Oracle VMs using Era.**
+**In this lab you will deploy an Oracle VM, by cloning a source Oracle 19c source VM.
+This VM will act as a gold image to create a profile for deploying additional Oracle VMs using Era.**

 This VM is running Oracle 19c with April PSU patches applied.